Consumer

 Abstract Associates Ltd

-Abstract is the rebranded Aspect Media since the start of 2009.
-The new address is Biscuit Factory J108, 100 Clements Road, London SE16 4DG.
-Founded in October 2005, Astract produces consumer, B2B, membership and supporter publications - in print and online - for businesses, charities, education establishments and institutions.
-Clients include: Labrokes (Close Up was consumer magazine of the year in the 2008 Independent Publisher Awards and has won several other awards, including two best launch awards in 2007); universities such as Cardiff and Sunderland; the Institute of Revenues, Ratings and Valuation; Fisher German Medical Foundation, Wiener Library, the Association of Geotechnical and Geo-environmental Specialists.
-The company uses a web 'hub' to share files and proofs with clients and suppliers.
-Roger Wilsher is chief executive and Tim Lloyd is managing director.
+Abstract appears to have closed down in 2010, having been rebranded from Aspect Media at the start of 2009.
+The address was Biscuit Factory J108, 100 Clements Road, London SE16 4DG.
+It was founded in October 2005, Astract produced consumer, B2B, membership and supporter publications – in print and online – for businesses, charities, education establishments and institutions.
+Clients included: Labrokes (Close Up was consumer magazine of the year in the 2008 Independent Publisher Awards and won two best launch awards in 2007); Cardiff and Sunderland universities; the Institute of Revenues, Ratings and Valuation; Fisher German Medical, Wiener Library, the Association of Geotechnical and Geo-environmental Specialists.
+The company used a web 'hub' to share files and proofs with clients and suppliers.
+Roger Wilsher was chief executive and Tim Lloyd managing director.

 Alchemy Worx

 Founded 1999.
 Alchemy Worx focuses on email marketing.
 It uses digital customer magazines (ezines) sent by email.
-Other services include: feature planning; research; brief writing; copywriting; HTML production; campaign deployment; and strategy development.
+Other services: feature planning; research; brief writing; copywriting; HTML production; campaign deployment; and strategy development.
 Dela Quist is the chief executive.

 Aspect - see Abstract Associates